-An alternative to trial or extended litigation is to plead guilty.
+An alternative to fighting for a noncriminal resolution is to plead guilty.
 In most cases, particularly if this is your first criminal offense, pleading guilty will only result in a fine of around $300 to $400.

 You must understand, however, that you will have a reportable criminal conviction on your record.

 Arizona does not have a mechanism of expunging criminal convictions.
-We do, however, have a motion to set aside a conviction that can be filed in this case.
+We do, however, have a motion to set aside a conviction that can be filed for this type of case.

 A motion to set aside a conviction shows that you were convicted, but that your conviction has been “set aside” by a judge.

 This shows that you have paid all your fines and satisfied all your obligations to the court.